Ismaelgdo/Dataset/README.md

 # Dataset
-Class to compute simple operations on a dataset without using list
+Class to compute simple operations on a dataset without using python built-in Lists